blakeharv/psychic-octo-ninja/favorite_quotes.md

 "Anyone who can appease a man's conscience can take his freedom away from him."
-— The Grand Inquisitor, The Brothers Karamazov
+— The Grand Inquisitor from 'The Brothers Karamazov'